rohit-2994/Netflix-Dashboard/README.md

 ## Features

 - Interactive Exploration
-Seamlessly navigation to the world of Netflix through a thoughtfully designed Tableau dashboard, offering an interactive and engaging user experience.
+Seamless navigation to the world of Netflix through a thoughtfully designed Tableau dashboard, offering an interactive and engaging user experience.

 - Comprehensive Data Analysis: